sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 - In real life chromatic aberration occurs when a lens fails to focus all the colors into a single point, causing an ever so slight color shift on the edges of some objects
 - A color fringing or distortion
-- Basically the R, G and B channels are shifted to the left/ right.
+- Basically the R, G and B channels are shifted to the left or right.
 The shift amount and what channels are shifted can be tweaked

 ![[Pasted image 20230603125616.png|700]]

 ---

 ### Depth of Field
 Blurs out things that are farther away from the focus point.
-The distance at which the effects starts and ends at, as well as the fall off, can all be adjusted in the render/ game engines settings.
-Sometimes it is even possible to set multiple focal points.
+The distance at which the effects starts and ends at, as well as the fall off, can all be adjusted in the render or game engines settings.
+Sometimes it's even possible to set multiple focal points.

 ![[Pasted image 20230603125653.png|700]]